forgetso/typescript-yarn-nested-workspaces/README.md

 # Setup for nested workspaces using typescript

-I was banging my head against a wall dealing with `Cannot find module` errors when manually adding nested workspace dependencies to my TypeScript project so I decided to create a basic demo to work it out.
+I was banging my head against a wall when dealing with `Cannot find module` errors after manually adding nested workspace dependencies to my TypeScript project.
+I decided to create a basic demo to work it out.
 The demo structure is:

 ```bash
 ---- typescript-nested-workspaces (name:typescript-nested-workspaces)